LambdaSchool/iOS8-iOS11-Demo-Day/README.md

 6. What are you future goals?

-    Track food intake to analyze how your diet is affecting your digestive health.
+    * Track food intake to analyze how your diet is affecting your digestive health.
+    * scrap realm code in new version
+    * update for new revenue model
+    * ipad support

 ## Required Slides (Add your Keynote to your PR)